 Provides an overview of career development theories and decision-making skills for career/life planning.
 Focuses on self-assessment, choosing a major, exploring career paths and developing an action plan to help achieve career goals.
 The course also provides strong emphasis on the development of presentation, oral and written communication skills as essential skills for any future major/career.

+All freshmen, as well as transfer students matriculating without an AA degree, who have not declared a major or pre-major by the end of their first semester at FAU (excluding summer terms) will be required to enroll in this course in their second semester.